-C. Comparison with Human Performance
+C. Comparison With Human Performance

 To compare our system's performance against human learning, we asked 15 participants to perform a similar CME task.
-Since the learning algorithm uses the two servo motors to control the motion of the marble, the human subjects were asked to control the CMS with a 2 DoF joystick (see Fig. 7).
-To familiarize participants with the controls, they were given one minute to play with the maze using the joystick, but there was no ball in the maze during this time.
-This is similar to how the model pre-learned the inverse motor model f{imm} without learning ball dynamics.
+These participants were other members of the Mitsubishi Electric Research Laboratories who were not involved in this project and were naive to the intent of the experiment.
+The participants were instructed to solve the CME five consecutive times.
+A 2 DoF joystick was provided to control the two servo motors of the same experimental setup on which the learning algorithm was trained.
+To familiarize participants with the joystick control, they were given one minute to interact with the maze-without marble.
+Because people can adapt to even unnatural joystick mappings within minutes [33], we assumed that this familiarization would provide a reasonable control mapping for our participants, similar to how the model pre-learned the inverse motor model f{imm} without learning ball dynamics.
+Since we found no reliable evidence of improvement throughout the trials (see below), we believe that any further motor control learning beyond this period was at most marginal.
+Three participants had prior experience solving the CME in the "convential" way by holding it with both hands.

 Afterwards, the ball was placed at a random point in the outermost ring, and participants were asked to guide the ball to the center of the maze.
 They were asked to solve the CME five times, and we recorded how long they took for each solution and how much time the ball spent in each ring.
 Two participants were excluded from analysis because they could not solve the maze five times within the 15 minutes allotted to them.